A lightweight messaging tool for enterprise internal communication

 USER SCENARIO

-Claim issues can be different one and another.
-Currently, claim processor spent a great amount of time on communicating questions they are facing.
+Chats can be different one and another.
+Currently, users spent a great amount of time on communicating context instead of solving issues.

 SOLUTION